This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Soy, barbecue, and teriyaki sauces

-- Liquids: You may also have to drink fewer liquids if you have swelling.
+- Liquids may need to be limited if you have swelling.
 Liquids include water, milk, juice, soda, and other beverages.
 Some foods contain liquid, such as soup.
 Foods that are liquid at room temperature, such as gelatin or popsicles, must also be counted as a liquid.
 Ask your dietitian how much liquid you may drink each day.

-- Alcohol: Avoid alcohol because it may make your liver disease worse.
-Talk to your healthcare provider if you have questions about alcohol in your diet.
+- Alcohol may make your liver disease worse.
+It is important for you not to drink alcohol.
+Talk to your healthcare provider if you have questions about alcohol or need help to quit drinking.

 Other diet guidelines to follow: